benibela/xidel/readme.txt

 e) xidel http://site1  -e "select content 1"     -e "select content 2"      -f "//a (:select links:)"

    This  is some kind of special case.
-Since -f is the last option, it will repeat the previous operation, i.e. it will extract content 1 and 2 from site1 and ALL sites that can be reached by an selected link on site1 or any other of the processed sites.
+Since -f is the last option, it will repeat the previous operation, i.e. it will extract content 1 and 2 from site1 and ALL sites that can be reached by a selected link on site1 or any other of the processed sites.
    Only if there were another -e after -f, it would extract that from the first set of followed links and stop.